brycematheson1234/brycematheson1234.github.io/_posts/2021-03-23-unquantified-life.markdown

 <br>

 A blanket is drooped over your shoulders as you watch the mass of skyscrapers lay against the night's sky.
-Sipping a glass of red from the enclaves of your cozy apartment, the vista is obstructed by the memory of a conversation earlier today with a coworker, engalizing the cliche that money does not buy happiness.
+Sipping a glass of red from the enclaves of your cozy apartment, the vista is obstructed by the memory of a conversation earlier today with a coworker, evangelizing the cliche that money does not buy happiness.
 I had suspicion that he was suggesting that I had fallen victim to this fate.
 What an absurdity!
 Humans are rational beings capable of rational decisions, and it takes no longer than a moment's thought for you to know you're happier now than before.
 Perhaps there was a tinge of jealousy from him.

 <br>
 <center>***</center>